augustoamerico/sync_calendars_to_notion/README.md

 ### Defining the schema integration

 In every integration, we need to map values.
 This is, the events in every calendar does not necessarely have the same set of attributes, but we can map this.
-This script uses the following internal attributes:
+This script uses the following internal attributes of a calendar event:
 - id: the id of the event
 - name: the name of the event
 - url: the url of the event